 Sweet Treats

-Don’t neglect the sweeter side of snacking!
-Just a few store-bought sweet treats can be far more than enough.
+Don’t forget about the sweeter side of snacking!
+A few store-bought sweet treats can easily be more than enough.

-Cookies: Get the Oreo cookies variety pack for classic flavor you can be sure everyone will enjoy.
+Cookies: Oreo cookies variety pack; classic flavor, so you know everyone will like it.

-Candy Bars: They’re a guaranteed favorite, so bring a variety of types for everyone to pick from.
+Candy Bars: They’re a surefire hit, so bring different types for everyone to choose from.

 Drinks to Pair

-It’s important that we keep everyone hydrated and comfortable.
+We’ve got to keep everybody hydrated and comfortable.”
 A few quick ideas for drinks:

-Soda: Coca-Cola has the classics, and you can still stock up on them.
+Soda: Coca-Cola operates the classics, which you can still keep on hand.

-Juice Boxes: Practically a staple among kids, but plenty of options for your inner adult too; try ones from Capri Sun.
+Juice Boxes: A near staple among kids, but many for your inner adult as well; try ones from Capri Sun.

 Storing and Transporting Snacks

-By opting for easy, store-bought snacks, you will have more time to chill out and enjoy the festivities.
-Keep in mind that supermarkets, convenience stores, or even gas stations offer a range of delicious options for snacking.
-Less cooking, more fun for you!
+By buying simple, commercially made snacks, you’ll have more time to chill out and enjoy the good times.
+Remember that supermarkets, c-store or even gas stations have lots of delicious snacks available.
+This is less cooking and more fun for you!

-Remembering all these delicious snack ideas means your tailgate will be a guaranteed success.
-So pack the car, grab what you need and make sure to experience this day with your friends or family!
+Having all these delicious snack ideas in your memory bank will make your tailgate a surefire success.
+So pack the car, bring what you need and be sure to see this day with your friends or family!

 Healthy Alternatives for Tailgate Gatherings

-Tailgating is a celebration of food, fun, and friendship.
-But it doesn’t have to necessarily mean heavy, calorie-laden fare.
-So, when planning your next gathering, be sure to bring healthy options everyone will enjoy (even if it doesn’t sound appealing at first).
-You can both enhance the tailgate experience and their well-being by combining healthy food choices that look, smell, and taste great!
+Digging into a tailgate: It’s a celebration of food, fun and friendship.
+But that doesn’t have to mean heavy, calorie-busting comfort food.
+When organizing your next gettogether, make sure to include healthy options that everyone will love (even if it sounds unappetizing at first).
+You can make tailgate parties healthier and better for them by combining delicious foods that will look, smell and taste great!

 Vibrant Veggie Platters

-Begin your tailgate with a classic veggie platter.
+Start your tailgate off right with this classic veggie platter.
 Pick crunchy, flavorful colorful vegetables.
 Here are some excellent options:

 | Dish | Ingredients | Serving Suggestions |